Kashan-amd/MODIS/README.md

-# OSC Corporation - Resource Planning
+# MODIS - Multi Org.
+Data Integration System

 A comprehensive platform designed to help businesses manage their organizations, track financial transactions, and maintain relationships with vendors and clients.

 ## About the Project

-OSC Corporation is built using Laravel and Livewire, creating a powerful and interactive web application.
+MODIS is built using Laravel and Livewire, creating a powerful and interactive web application.
 The system is designed to be scalable, efficient, and user-friendly, providing businesses with the tools they need to manage their operations effectively.

 ## Key Features